Raspberry Roll Cake

 The roll cake is so fresh, so light in texture, and filled with two of my favorite things: lightly sweetened whipped cream and fresh raspberries.
 Tons and tons of raspberries!

 It is no secret that I love a raspberry dessert.
-Raspberries are my all-time favorite berry, particularly at this time of year – and this cake is stuffed to the brim with my favorite Driscoll’s raspberries.
+Raspberries are my all-time favorite berry, particularly at this time of year – and this cake is stuffed to the brim with fresh raspberries.
 Go big or go home, right?

 If you’re looking for a fun, trendy, and elegant twist on this classic roll cake recipe, be sure to check out this raspberry matcha cake too.